joelcrouch/ReactProjectBlog/src/posts/fiveOhCrown.md

 Some days I can gobble down a dozen cookies, no problem.
 Other days, the motivation is lacking.
 Tough problem to have.

 This blog will track the wins, the skipped workouts, the data, and yes, the cookies.
-Along the way, I hope to figure out how to keep moving toward the Triple 5-O Crown — even when it feels hard.
+Along the way, I hope to figure out how to keep moving toward the Triple 5-O Crown, especially even when it feels hard.

 **Running far.
 Running slow.
 Baking often.**